Practice Hub

 Vista Equity portfolio companies use Emotify for sales, customer success, and account management hiring.
 Other SaaS employers use it for front-line customer-facing roles.
 Emotify is rarely used in isolation; it almost always runs alongside the CCAT so the employer gets both cognitive ability and emotional intelligence data points for each candidate.

 Unlike cognitive tests, Emotify does not produce a pass/fail score.
-It produces a 4-branch profile that hiring managers compare against role-specific emotional-intelligence profiles.
-Sales roles weight Usage and Management highly.
-Customer success roles weight Perception and Understanding.
-Account management weights all four roughly equally.
-Your honest Emotify profile matters more than trying to game any specific branch.
+It produces a three-game profile that hiring managers compare against role-specific emotional-intelligence profiles.
+Sales roles weight Emotions in Action (management) highly.
+Customer success roles weight Matching Faces and Emotional Ties (perception and understanding).
+Account management weights all three roughly equally.
+Your honest Emotify profile matters more than trying to game any specific game.

 Emotify practice FAQs